Lowell MilkenLowell Milken, Chairman and Founder, National Institute for Excellence in Teaching in Los Angeles

 Lowell Milken's lifelong commitment to education reform has produced some of the country's most innovative means to elevate the teaching profession, including TAP: The System for Teacher and Student Advancement.
-Introduced in 1999, TAP was created by Lowell Milken in Los Angeles, California, to significantly improve teacher recruitment, retention, motivation, practices and performance.
+Introduced in 1999, TAP was created by Lowell Milken to significantly improve teacher recruitment, retention, motivation, practices and performance.
 TAP's comprehensive school reform system provides teachers and administrators with powerful opportunities to pursue multiple career paths, receive ongoing daily-applied professional growth, participate in instructionally focused accountability and earn additional compensation and bonuses based on multiple measures of performance.
 This multi-tiered formula has resulted in higher levels of achievement among students and schools where TAP is implemented in comparison to their respective non-TAP counterparts.

 Based on TAP's rapid growth, strong results and high demand, Lowell launched the National Institute for Excellence in Teaching (NIET) in Los Angeles in 2005 as an independent public charity to support and manage the TAP system nationally and to foster powerful teacher quality initiatives through the NIET Best Practices Center.
 NIET forges partnerships with states, districts and other governmental entities to ensure TAP's effectiveness and sustainability in a diverse set of urban, rural and suburban schools across America.

 The NIET Best Practices Center (BPC) provides innovative services, support and solutions to schools, districts and states to improve educator effectiveness.
-Based on more than ten years of experience in teacher quality initiatives, BPC works with states, districts and schools to design powerful systems for teacher evaluation, job-embedded professional development, career advancement opportunities, performance-based compensation, and teacher leadership in schools.
-Together, NIET's Best Practices Center and TAP are improving the educational experience for more than 100,000 teachers and a million students.
+Based on more than ten years of experience in teacher quality initiatives, the BPC works with states, districts and schools to design powerful systems for teacher evaluation, job-embedded professional development, career advancement opportunities, performance-based compensation, and teacher leadership in schools.
+Together, NIET's Best Practices Center and TAP are improving the educational experience for more than 200,000 teachers and 2.5 million students.